 Granville Hall does not provide its own parking space for vehicles or bicycles.
 There are several parking garages, parking lots and metered parking around the residence that can be used.
 These parking options are not affiliated with Granville Hall and are open to the public based on various daily, monthly or annual parking fees that can be paid to the company that manages the parking space.
-Monthly parking fees range from approximately $100 to $200, depending on the location and whether it's indoor or outdoor parking.

-Students at Granville Hall have access to shared privacy bathrooms, which are located on each floor.
+Residents at Granville Hall have access to shared privacy bathrooms, which are located on each floor.
 Privacy bathrooms are fully enclosed units with a toilet, shower and sink available for individual usage.
 There is enough space to dry off and change inside each bathroom.
-Each bathroom is shared by a maximum of approximately two or three students.
+Each bathroom is shared by a maximum of approximately two or three residents.
 There are three bathrooms on the first floor, four bathrooms on the second floor and four bathrooms on the third floors.

 Lost/Stolen items and insurance

 Granville Hall is not responsible for any lost or stolen items.
 Residents must exercise due diligence in securing their belongings, valuable items or large amounts of cash.
 All rooms are equipped with locks and residents should not leave their doors unlocked or rooms unattended if they have highly valuable items in the room.

 Granville Hall’s insurance does not cover any losses or damages that occur to resident belongings for any reason.
 Residents may be able to obtain separate tenants' insurance from their bank, travel agent, parent’s home insurance or other insurance providers to cover their belongings in the unlikely case of theft, fire, water damage, etc. If you're opening a Canadian resident bank account, ask your bank for more information about tenant’s insurance upon your arrival in Halifax.

 Pets of any kind are not allowed in residence.